HealthCatalyst/Fabric.Cashmere/guides/components/navbar.md

 :::
 ##### Responsive Menu
-Unlike some responsive menus that automatically pull content from the navbar into them, we intentially left ours configurable so that developers can determine what should or shouldn't be included on smaller screens.
+Unlike some responsive menus that automatically pull content from the navbar into them, we intentionally left ours configurable so that developers can determine what should or shouldn't be included on smaller screens.
 Use the `appSwitcher` property to set whether the "View all applications" button is included at the bottom of the menu. `hc-list` components should be used for the menu options with `<hr>` separators in between.
 See the demo code at the top of this page for an example of how to define a responsive menu for `hc-navbar`.
 :::

 :::